MannyHackers/Screenshot-Bot/README.md

 ## Description

 An attempt to implement the screenshot generation of telegram files without downloading the entire file.
-Live version can be found here [@screenshotit_bot](https://tx.me/screenshotit_bot "Screenshot Generator Bot").
+Live version can be found here [@ScreenShot Bot](https://tx.me/ScreenShotTGBot).
+> Screenshot Generation with Custom Watermark.
+> Sample Video Generation.
+> Trim video.

 ## Installation Guide